almirsarajcic/phpBB3-library-for-Kohana-Framework/README.md

 	</li>
 </ol>

-NOTE: After each update of Kohana core files you will need to repeat step 4.
+<strong>NOTE</strong>: After each update of Kohana core files you will need to repeat step 4.
 I had to add 4th step because there are some classes with the same name in phpbb and Kohana.
 In CodeIgniter classes that are not part of CI are called by $this->CI->class->function() but in Kohana there's no such thing and that is causing errors.
 After doing that you can still use Session class by calling MySiteSession::instance().
 I've found this solution here: <a href="http://stackoverflow.com/questions/8788298/kohana-3-2-phpbb-library-working-with-abstract-methods">http://stackoverflow.com/questions/8788298/kohana-3-2-phpbb-library-working-with-abstract-methods</a>